Roman Gaul: After the fall of the Western Roman Empire

 The Western Roman administration finally collapsed as remaining Roman troops withdrew southeast to protect Italy.
 Between 455 and 476, the Visigoths, the Burgundians, and the Franks assumed control in Gaul.
 However, certain aspects of the ancient Celtic culture continued after the fall of Roman administration and the Domain of Soissons, a remnant of the Empire, survived from 457 to 486.

 In 486, the Franks defeated the last Roman authority in Gaul in the Franco-Roman War by winning the Battle of Soissons.
 Almost immediately afterwards, most of Gaul came under the rule of the Merovingians, the first kings of a proto-France.

-In 507, the Visigoths were pushed out of most of Gaul by the Frankish king Clovis I at the Battle of Vouillé.
-They were able to retain Narbonensis and Provence after the timely arrival of an Ostrogoth detachment sent by Theodoric the Great.
+As a result of the lost Battle of Vouillé in the Franco-Visigothic War (507-511) the Visigoths were pushed out of most of Gaul by the Frankish king Clovis I. They were able to retain Narbonensis and Provence after the timely arrival of an Ostrogoth detachment sent by Theodoric the Great.

 Certain Gallo-Roman aristocratic families continued to exert power in episcopal cities (such as the Mauronitus family in Marseille and Bishop Gregory of Tours).
 The appearance of Germanic given and family names becomes noticeable in Gallia/Francia from the middle of the 7th century on, most notably in powerful families, indicating that the centre of gravity had definitely shifted.

 The Gallo-Roman (or Vulgar Latin) dialect of the late Roman period evolved into the dialects of the Oïl languages and Old French in the north, and into Occitan in the south.

 The name Gallia and its equivalents continued in use, at least in writing, until the end of the Merovingian period in the 750s.
 Slowly, during the ensuing Carolingian period (751–987), the expression Francia, then Francia occidentalis spread to describe the political reality of the kingdom of the Franks (regnum francorum).